-General herniated disc information — what disc herniation is, who gets it and how it can be treated
+General herniated disc information — what it is, who gets it and how it can be treated

 Virtually everyone has heard of someone having a herniated disc, but they might not understand what the condition means.
-The spine includes cushioning discs that are made of two components, an inner gelatinous core and an outer fibrous casing.
-A herniated disc occurs when the outer layer tears, leaving the core to leak out of the disc and into the spinal column.
+Between most of the vertebrae in the spinal column are shock-absorbing discs that are made of two components, an inner gelatinous core and an outer fibrous shell.
+A herniated disc occurs when the outer layer tears, causing the core to be pushed out of the disc and into the spinal column.

 Who has herniated discs?